yashwanthprabhu-crypto/apnacollege-demo/README.md

 # apnacollege-demo
-this is simple git respository
+this is simple git respository. author-yashwanth prabhu.